 If initiated at the building or site level, the case must be transferred to the District level.
-The Superintendent or his/her designee will complete a formal inquiry of the incident(s) that: 1) Both establishes and verifies grounds for discipline that warrant this type of action [TAWLS Article 7 Section 18]; and 2) Includes the employee's response to the allegation(s) involved, if response is given.
+The Superintendent, Treasurer, or Board will complete an investigation of the incident(s) that: 1) Both establishes and verifies grounds for discipline that warrant this type of action [TAWLS Article 7 Section 18]; and 2) Includes the Employee's response to the allegation(s) involved, if response is given.

-Provisions under state statute and/or Board policy include the following:
+Provisions under state statute, Board policy, and/or the Agreement include the following:

-Termination of a Superintendent's contract shall be pursuant to ORC §3319.16 [ORC §3319.01].
+Termination of a Superintendent's contract shall be pursuant to ORC §3319.16 [ORC §3319.01; WLS 1240.01].

 For the ORC §3319.16 procedure, see Resource 6.01.
-The executed action will be retained in the ERF (see Section 8.0).
+The executed action will be retained in the Employment Record File (see Section 8.0).

-Except for a Treasurer who is automatically disqualified from service pursuant to ORC §3313.22(B) (regarding an Otherwise Qualified Treasurer), Termination of a Treasurer's contract shall be in accordance with ORC §3319.16 [ORC §3313.22(E)].
+Except for a Treasurer who is automatically disqualified from service pursuant to ORC §3313.22(B) (regarding an Otherwise Qualified Treasurer), Termination of a Treasurer's contract: 1) Shall be in accordance with ORC §3319.16 [ORC §3313.22(E)]; and 2) Shall be for Good and Just Cause.

-For the ORC §3319.16 procedure, see Resource 6.01.
-The executed action will be retained in the ERF (see Section 8.0).
+For the ORC $\S 3319.16$ procedure, see Resource 6.01.
+The executed action will be retained in the Employment Record File (see Section 8.0).

-The employment contract of an Administrator may be terminated in accordance with law, for Good and Just Cause, including disclosing a question to a student on a state-mandated assessment [ORC §3319.151(A)].
-A majority vote of the Board is required, and in all such cases, the Board shall abide by Due Process, statutory procedures, and any applicable terms of the Administrator's employment contract.
+The employment contract of an Administrator may be terminated in accordance with law, for Good and Just Cause, including disclosing a question to a student on a state-mandated assessment [ORC §3319.151(A); WLS 1520].
+A majority vote of the Board is required, and in all such cases, the Board shall abide by Due Process, statutory procedures, and any applicable terms of the Administrator's employment contract [WLS 1520].